Skip to main content

 November 6, 2025

-KFF Health News reports that DOS issued a cable directing consular and embassy officials to deny visa applications on public charge grounds if they or their dependents are believed to have various health issues or on the basis of age.
-The cable expands the list of medical conditions that officers must consider, including cardiovascular diseases, respiratory diseases, cancers, diabetes, metabolic diseases, neurological diseases, mental health conditions, and obesity.
-It notes that many common medical conditions require expensive care and directs officers to consider whether the applicant can cover such care in the U.S. "without seeking public cash assistance or long-term institutionalization at government expense."
-The cable further asks “Do any of the dependents have disabilities, chronic medical conditions, or other special needs and require care such that the applicant cannot maintain employment?”
+In terms of health, the cable expands the list of medical conditions that officials must consider, including cardiovascular diseases, respiratory diseases, cancers, diabetes, metabolic diseases, neurological diseases, mental health conditions, and obesity; it also directs officials to consider the health of family members, including children or older parents.
+It notes that many common medical conditions require expensive care and instructs officials to consider whether the applicant can cover such care in the U.S. "without seeking public cash assistance or long-term institutionalization at government expense."

 2. Effective Date